Tadap (2021 film)

-Tadap is a 2021 Indian Hindi-language romantic action directed by Milan Luthria and produced by Sajid Nadiadwala under the Nadiadwala Grandson Entertainment banner, with Fox Star Studios serving as distributor and co-producer.
+Tadap is a 2021 Indian Hindi-language romantic action thriller film directed by Milan Luthria and produced by Sajid Nadiadwala under the Nadiadwala Grandson Entertainment banner, with Fox Star Studios serving as distributor and co-producer.
 A remake of the Telugu film RX 100 (2018), the film stars debutant Ahan Shetty and Tara Sutaria.
 The film released theatrically on 3 December 2021 to mixed reviews with praise towards its music, performances and action sequences but criticism towards screenplay and dialogues.

 The principal photography began on 22 April 2019 in the Central Plaza theatre in the South Mumbai.
 Major portions of the film were shot in Mumbai and Mussoorie.
 The film was wrapped up on 10 March 2021.

 This was the penultimate film to be released under the Fox Star Studios name before being rebranded to Star Studios on 27 May 2022.